fossabot/IPDeviceManufacturer/README.md

 ##  Why must be this library ?

-✔️ Fast ip scanner throught thread parallel.
+✔️ Fast IP scanner throught thread parallel.

 ✔️ Vendors / Manufacturer description have over than 40000+ devices.